silverstripe-droptables/silverstripe-installer/mysite/docs/en/ss-express-dev.md

 Prerequisites: `phing`, `Pear::VersionControl_Git`

+We currently work on `ssexpress` branch on all modules and the root repo, so we can switch the versions all across the board easily.

+To set up the developer's version of the repo:

-* Clone the repository
+* Clone the repository: `git@github.com:silverstripe-droptables/silverstripe-installer.git`
-* Check out ssexpress branch: `git checkout ssexpress`
+* Make sure you are on correct branch: `git checkout ssexpress`
 * Load all modules in writeable mode: `phing update_modules` (they default to ssexpress branch as well)

-We currently work on `ssexpress` branch on all modules and the root repo, so we can switch the versions all across the board easily.

 ## New release